myreceiptt/nota-markdown/archived-oioi/2025/09/firewall-manager-playbook.md

 Only escalate to Prof. NOTA when:
 - Scope, budget, and timeline are confirmed.
 - Agreement or cash flow is already in motion.
-- External party has demonstrated seriousness.
+- The external party has demonstrated seriousness.

 ---